 Eligibility Requirements and Ideal Candidates

-Eligible candidates will have completed or are scheduled to complete all academic and APA-approved clinical requirements for the doctoral degree from an accredited graduate program in professional psychology or a related field.
-Ideal candidates will have previous experience or interest in: diverse adult clinical populations, population-based treatment, EAP Core Technology, time-effective psychotherapy, substance abuse, emergency mental health interventions, impaired professionals concerns, integrative psychotherapy, organizational dynamics, higher educational and healthcare settings.
+Eligible candidates will have completed or are scheduled to complete all academic and APA-approved clinical requirements for the doctoral degree from an accredited graduate program in professional psychology.
+Ideal candidates will have previous experience or interest in: diverse adult clinical populations, population-based treatment, time-effective psychotherapy, substance abuse, brief mental health interventions, recovering professionals concerns, integrative psychotherapy, team dynamics and higher educational and healthcare settings.

-Interested candidates should send a letter of interest and a current CV to the Coordinator of Clinical Training, Dr. Gordon Tuttle at firstname.lastname@example.org.
+Interested candidates should send a letter of interest and a current CV to Gordon Tuttle, Ph.D. at Coordinator of Clinical Training at firstname.lastname@example.org.
 Interviews begin in late January and proceed according the timeline outlined for APPIC-approved psychology post-doctoral fellowships in professional psychology, and described at www.appic.org.